-Performance of act in the furtherance of POA is legal and has legal force to execute it in operation of law.
-It is apparent from your question that seller had power of attorney, at the time of transfer, which was executed by the owner of the plot.
+Performance of act in the furtherance of POA is legal and has the legal force to execute it in the operation of law.
+It is apparent from your question that the seller had power of attorney, at the time of transfer, which was executed by the owner of the plot.

 There must be a registered sale deed because sale deed is the only valid instrument thereby title of the property is to be transferred.
 In Suraj Lamp & Industries Pvt.
 Ltd. Vs. State of Haryana (AIR 2011 SC); it is held by the Supreme court of India that transfer of property by executing general power of attorney GPoA (instead of sale deed) in favour of purchaser is invalid.
 Supreme Court said that:

-“We reiterated the well-settled legal position that SA/GPoA/WILL transactions are not `transfers’ or `sales’ and that such transaction cannot be treated as completed transfers or conveyances.
-They can continue to be treated as existing agreement of sale.”
+“We reiterated the well-settled legal position that SA/GPA/WILL transactions are not `transfers’ or `sales’ and that such transaction cannot be treated as completed transfers or conveyances.
+They can continue to be treated as an existing agreement of sale.”

-You are a bona fide purchaser, paid valid consideration and the possession of property is also with you.
-Prima facie case is in your favor.
+You are a bona fide purchaser, paid valid consideration and the possession of the property is also with you.
+Prima facie case is in your favour.
 If that POA was fake then you have to compensate the owner by transferring his plot.
-There is a settled principle of law that no one gives what he doesn’t have (Nemo dat quod non habet).
-Therefore if seller had no right to right in the property you also cannot accrue any right in the property.
+There is a settled principle of law that no one gives what he doesn’t have (Nemo dat quod non-habet).
+Therefore if the seller had no right to right in the property you also cannot accrue any right in the property.

 You said that “All original documents with channels are with me.”
-Thus if other documents support your title you should not be worry about genuineness of POA.
-If you have evidence to show that consideration (sale amount of property) was accepted by the real owner, it is a relevant evidence to establish your title because acceptance of consideration is treated as implied consent about contract.
+Thus if other documents support your title you should not worry about the genuineness of POA.
+If you have evidence to show that consideration (sale amount of property) was accepted by the real owner, it is a piece of relevant evidence to establish your title because acceptance of consideration is treated as implied consent about the contract.